shenef/Boktai-Speedrunning/src/shinbok/any.md

 ### <span class="trap">Spiders & Golem Trap</span>

-- Open the menu and put all your points into STR.
+- Open the menu and put all your points into STRG.
 - Use ![icon][estoc]
 Estoc.
 - Start with the golem, then the spiders.
 They should be more or less grouped together after killing the golem.
 - _(1165 => 1247 EXP)_

-Proceed in the ↙️ twice.
+Proceed in the ↙️ direction twice.

 Replenish life and energy, then set sunlight between 1 and 8 to make the solar platform appear.
 Use it to reach the green chest and get the ![icon][chain_mail] Chain Mail, then go back inside the tree.